 - Taking photos or videos of students or staff without their permission

-- Disrespectful messages to or about staff or other students
+- Producing disrespectful messages to or about staff or other students

 - Forwarding or storing photos or videos taken illegally (as above)

-If used inappropriately, the student will lose the privilege of having a phone at school for a period of ten weeks.
+For repeated breaches, the student may lose the privilege of having a phone at school for a period of ten weeks.

 RESPONSIBILITY FOR CELL PHONES AND OTHER DEVICES

 Please note, if students do make the decision to bring a cell phone, a media device or any other personal items to the College, they do so at their own risk.
-The College is not in a positionto spend the time necessary to try and track down the person responsible if an item is stolen.
+This includes when the device is handed in at the start of class.
+Rangitoto College is not responsible for any loss or damage caused to any cell phone.